swimmingly/yodrew.github.io/_pages/paper.md

-### new page - health proposal {#new-page-health-proposal}
+### new page - health proposal

 2009/09

-I just added a new page, [health proposal](#darkness-conjecture/proposals/health-proposal), to the site.
+I just added a new page, [health proposal](/darkness-conjecture/proposals/health-proposal), to the site.
 It is my latest attempt to apply the darkness conjecture with others in a self-supporting, mutually beneficial way.

 The dome proposal was a good step because it offered value rather than just asking for donations (my earlier, futile plan).
 But it had three major problems.